Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 Independent Academic Work

 There is no official list of available labs; however, there is a faculty and research directory for WSE faculty.
-Additionally, there is the Hopkins Office of Undergraduate Research (HOUR) that can provide students tips with securing research and other opportunities.
+Additionally, there is the Hopkins Office of Undergraduate Research (HOUR) that can provide students with tips for securing research and other opportunities.

 Yes, there are no restrictions on first-year applicants.
 Participation in a research lab is a selective process in which you are evaluated on the skills and knowledge you can bring to the lab.
 The needs of the lab will be an important consideration in the decision to accept you as a member of the research team.
 Please note, however, that there is no need to secure a research position upon entry into JHU.
 Although research and other Independent Academic Work are great co-curricular endeavors, students should not feel pressure to do something in their first year.
 Taking the time to get acclimated to campus and the demands of traditional academic work will be beneficial before adding on Independent Academic Work.